 The more people you have in your household, the more electricity you’ll likely use.
-So if your cousin or your best friend from college plans to shack up with you for a month, be prepared for a more expensive electric bill.
+So if you should expect to see increases in your electric bill if you plan to have guests staying with you for an extended period of time.
 If you can’t decide whether to buy a house or continue renting, consider the fact that you’ll probably see your electric bill go up if you choose to become a homeowner.

 Weather plays a role as well.
-You might pay the most for power in the summer when rates are higher due to an increased demand for electricity and the higher cost that comes with needing to generate more electricity.
-If bad weather knocks down power lines or more people need to use electricity to keep themselves warm during a snowstorm, your bill could be higher than normal.
+You might pay the most for power in the summer when rates are higher due to an increased demand for electricity and the higher cost that comes with needing to generate more electricity for air conditioning.
+If bad weather knocks down power lines or more people need to use electricity to keep themselves warm during a snowstorm in the winter, your bill could also be higher than normal.

 The electricity rates that utility companies charge are measured in kilowatt-hours.
 A single kilowatt-hour provides enough power to keep a 100-watt light bulb shining for 10 hours.
 That’s the equivalent of using a computer for five to 10 hours and watching 10 hours of TV.

 If you’re sick of spending a large chunk of your income on electricity, you can do something about it.
 It’s a good idea to keep track of your electric bills so you can see how your prices vary over time, particularly if your rates aren’t fixed.
 If a competitor offers better rates, you might want to consider switching over.